paulyang0125/E-MarketDataExplorer/README.md

     Author:

-    Currently written and maintained by Paul Yang <paulyang0125@gmail> and Kana Kunikata <vinaknkt@gmail.com>.
+    Currently written and maintained by Paul Yang <paulyang0125@gmail>

     Options:
     -v, --version                   Show the application's version and exit.